 TRENCKNER, Vilhelm (Carl Wilhelm).
-Copenhagen 26.2.1824 — 9.1.1891.
+Copenhagen 26.2.1824 — Copenhagen (?)
+9.1.1891.
 Danish Indologist.
-Son of a German baker, educated at German school in Copenhagen.
-From 1841 studied at Copenhagen classics (Madvig), Semitic (Hermansen) and soon also Sanskrit and Old Iranian under Westergaard.
+Son of G. Tr., a German-born baker, educated at German school in Copenhagen.
+From 1841 studied at Copenhagen Classics (Madvig), Semitic (Hermansen) and soon also Sanskrit and Old Iranian under Westergaard.
 A small capital gave him the occasion to devote solely to studies without graduation.
 When that was emptied, he sought in 1853 for a post at Royal Library in Copenhagen, but failed.
 From 1860 he worked as a teacher at Orphans’ Asylum (Vajsenhus) in Copenhagen, teaching Danish history and geography until his death.
 Unmarried, never left Denmark.

 In the 1850s Trenckner became interested in modern languages such as Hindi, Bengali, Sinhalese and Burmese, but his speciality was and remained Pāli.
 During many years he went through the Pāli manuscripts in Copenhagen and some from London collecting material for a grammar and a dictionary.
 He was a minute and critical scholar, whose enormous lexical collections later became the basis of the Critical Pāli Dictionary.
 His first publication came out, when he was already 55.
 He translated many Pāli texts from manuscripts and prepared several unpublished editions, then used by others.
 He helped Fausbøll with the Dhammapada edition and Childers in his dictionary work.

 Publications: Pāli Miscellany.
 1. 83 p.
 L. 1879 (extraxts from the Milindapañha edited & transl. with notes).